foxkit-js/eslint-config-foxkit/README.md

 pnpm add --save-dev eslint-config-foxkit eslint@8.57.0 typescript
 ```

+**Note**: You can also install ESlint v9, but this version may not yet be supported by other Foxkit configs.

 ## Usage with Flat Configuration System

 Add a [Flat Config] in your project like this: